Use these teaching resources to talk to your students about the Civil War and President Lincoln's famous speech.

 - What kinds of chores might you have?

-Invite children to draw pictures of President Lincoln performing some of the activities he would have been engaged in as president.
-Encourage children to share their finished drawings with the entire class.
+- Invite students to draw pictures of President Lincoln performing some of the activities he would have been engaged in as president.
+Encourage students to share their finished drawings with the entire class.
 Arrange a special "President Lincoln" display area on a classroom wall or bulletin board.
 Use a cutout of a large stovepipe hat as a background for the display of drawings.